MitchFawcett/SmartPhone/README.md

 The combined dataset was then manipulated to produce the final output file which I called dsSummaryMRF.txt.

 The instructions called for calculating the average of mean and standard deviation values found in the source data.
 The following R code can be used to identify the columns that we need.
+I looked for data fields with the string "-mean()" and "-std()".

 allcol <- features
 toMatch <- c("-std\\(", "-mean\\(")
 matches <- grep(paste(toMatch,collapse="|"),  allcol$V2, value=TRUE)

+For the purpose of this assignment all steps for the solution are containined in one script file for convenience.
+In real life, the source data download might be in a separate script, the initial loading of source data frames might be in another script and data manipulation and output performed in yet another script.
+Creating separate scripts makes sense when tasks need to be performed at different frequencies or when rerunning a task would potentially be harmful.
+In this case the source data is unlikely to change so reloading it each time this script is run is considered safe.

+After combining the numeric data, row labels and column labels into one data frame I eliminated all the numeric data columns except the ones involving mean() and std() using:
+ds <- ysd[,c("ActivityLabel", "Subject", matchcols(ysd, with = c("-mean\\(", "-std\\("), method = c("or")))]

+I added the activity description column by first creating a dataframe of descriptors corresponding to each row's activity label (number 1-6).
+I did this using a sqldf function:
+activityText <- sqldf("Select activityLabels.V2 from ds JOIN activityLabels ON ds.ActivityLabel = activityLabels.V1")

+I then used cbind to add it to the main data frame in the second column poistion:
+ds <- data.frame(ds[1:1], activityText, ds[-c(1:1)])

+Once I had the activity descriptors insered I grouped by activity and then by subject within activity to calculate the average of each of the numeric data columns: dsTemp <- aggregate(ds[, 4:ncol(ds)], list(ds$ActivityLabel, ds$ActivityText, ds$Subject), data = ds,  mean)

+The group aggregation created additional columns named Group.1, Group.2, Group.3 which I then approriately renamed: names(dsTemp)[1:3] <- c("ActivityLabel", "ActivityText", "Subject")

+The final step in preparing the dataset was to reorder its rows by activity type and then by subject within activity type: dsSummary <- arrange(dsTemp, ActivityLabel, ActivityText, Subject)

+The dataset is then written to a text file in the working directory: write.table(dsSummary, "dsSummaryMRF.txt", row.name = FALSE)

+The data file can be viewed by doing the following: data <- read.table('dsSummaryMRF.txt', header = TRUE) View(data)